 There are many more metrics available for small businesses to measure their marketing, but only a few you should focus on at any given time to remove the probability of becoming overwhelmed with all the data.

 Measuring marketing and the targets a small business will put in place will differ depending on what industry they are in and specific marketing goals.
-Marketing performance can most definitely be measured and SHOULD be measured, not matter the size of type of business.
+Marketing performance can most definitely be measured and SHOULD be measured, no matter the size or type of business.